Shunshoq/Shunshoq/README.md

 </h1>

 <h2 align="center">
-I'm a Computer Science Student, Gaming Enthusiast, and Tech Buff
+I'm a Computer Science Student, Musician, and Gamer
 </h2>

 I’m passionate about all things related to computers and technology, from hardware to software development.
 I enjoy exploring machine learning, web development, and gaming hardware.